AlfrescoLabs/chef-alfresco/README.md

 The following configurations apply across all components and are the most common to be overridden:
 ```
-# Which chef-alfresco components to apply (see description below); iptables and lb are disabled by default
+# Which chef-alfresco components to apply (see description below)
+# iptables and lb are disabled by default
 default['alfresco']['components'] = ['tomcat','transform','repo','share','solr','mysql']

 # URL defaults to create share-repo-solr pointers across applications